OUR SEARCH FOR WISDOM

 Where is the wise man?
 Where is the scribe?
 Where is the debater of this age?
 Has not God made foolish the wisdom of the world?
 For since in the wisdom of God the world through its wisdom did not come to know God, God was well-pleased through the foolishness of the message preached to save those who believe.

-You may also want to consider this as you read the first 15 chapters of Proverbs:
+You may also wish to consider this as you read the first 15 chapters of Proverbs:

 “But the wisdom from above is first pure, then peaceable, gentle, reasonable, full of mercy and good fruits, unwavering, without hypocrisy.
 And the seed whose fruit is righteousness is sown in peace by those who make peace.”
 James 3.17-18